Joseph Gilbert Hamilton: The "Buchenwald touch" memo

 Once the AEC took over control of the Manhattan Project's various roles, Hamilton returned to his work at Berkeley.
 In a memo written in 1950, Hamilton gave some recommendations to the AEC's Director of Biology and Medicine, Shields Warren.
 Hamilton wrote that large primates like "chimpanzees ... [should] be substituted for humans in the planned studies on radiation's cognitive effects."
 He further warned that by using humans the AEC would be open "to considerable criticism," since the experiments as proposed had "a little of the Buchenwald touch."
 Eugene Saenger would be the one who carried out these experiments from 1960 to 1971 at the University of Cincinnati, exposing "at least 90 cancer patients to large radiation doses."

 Death and legacy

-Hamilton died at the age of 49.
+Hamilton died from leukemia at the age of 49.
 His name was added to the Monument to the X-ray and Radium Martyrs of All Nations erected in Hamburg, Germany.